-After a surgical abortion, a woman’s first period may be shorter than usual.
+After a surgical abortion, a person’s first period may be shorter than usual.
 The abortion procedure fully empties the uterus, so there is less tissue to expel, which can result in a lighter period.

 The second period after an abortion is likely to return to how an individual’s periods were before.

-Women can start using birth control straight after an abortion.
+People can start using birth control straight after an abortion.
 If they want to use an intrauterine device (IUD), they can ask a healthcare professional to fit one during the same appointment as the abortion.

 IUDs are an effective form of birth control.
 Both hormone-free copper IUDs and hormonal-plastic IUDs are available.

-Hormonal IUDs may lighten periods but, as with all hormonal contraception, they may affect mood.
+Hormonal IUDs may lighten periods, but as with all hormonal contraception, they may affect mood.

 Condoms offer a reliable hormone-free contraception method that does not require surgery.